Ixtapa Island: How to Spend the Day at Isla Ixtapa

 Ixtapa Island beaches feature calm waves of turquoise water, mountain views, and the best snorkeling in the area.
 Each beach has a handful of restaurants with loungers under the shade of a palapa.

-The restaurants on Ixtapa Island serve fresh fish, ceviche, coconut shrimp, and of course cold beer and cocktails.
+The Ixtapa Island restaurants serve fresh fish, ceviche, coconut shrimp, and of course cold beer and cocktails.
 Did I say paradise?

 Inhabitants of the island include deer and rabbits.
 Yes, when I visited Isla Ixtapa, I saw rabbits hopping around in the sand 😍 And there are a few trails to walk around for beautiful ocean views and a touch of nature.